BilalEssafi1/my-practice-repository/README.md

 # Features

 ## Navigation
-- A consistent and intuitive navigation bar is available on all pages, ensuring that users can easily move between sections of the site.
+- A consistent and intuitive navigation bar is present on all pages, allowing users to easily move between sections and always know their current location on the site, indicated by highlighted active links.
 - The navigation includes links to major sections such as History, Culture, Travel Tips, and Contact.

 ![Screenshot navigation bar](assets/media/navigation.png)